 Women may experience different symptoms than men.
 In women, along with chest pain, symptoms can include:

 The most common cause of blocked arteries is atherosclerosis.
-No one knows the exact cause of atherosclerosis, but most researchers believe it begins with an injury to the innermost layer of the artery, known as the endothelium.
+No one knows the exact cause of atherosclerosis.
+But most researchers believe it begins with an injury to the innermost layer of the artery, known as the endothelium.
 The following factors are thought to contribute to the damage:

 Rarely, a spasm in a coronary artery (one that supplies blood to the heart) stops blood flow and can cause a heart attack.

-These risk factors increase your chances of developing atherosclerosis:
+The following risk factors increase your chances of developing atherosclerosis: